dmhernandez2525/DRY_Dry/src/docs/contributing/testing.md

 In this guide, we'll walk through writing test for our [custom `Strong` component](creating.md) in [Storybook](https://storybook.js.org/).

-HSDS uses [Jest](https://jestjs.io/) and [Enzyme](https://github.com/airbnb/enzyme) for testing.
+DRY uses [Jest](https://jestjs.io/) and [Enzyme](https://github.com/airbnb/enzyme) for testing.

 ## Directory

-All of HSDS's component test files are scoped in the same directory as the component, example:
+All of DRY's component test files are scoped in the same directory as the component, example:

 ```
-hsds-react/
+DRY-react/
   └── components/
       └── Button/
           └── __tests__/